olamva/Y/backend/README.md

 searchPosts(query) -> Takes in a query and returns any matching posts

-searchusers(query) -> Takes in a quert and returns any matching Users
+searchUsers(query) -> Takes in a quert and returns any matching Users

 ## Mutation